Paradxil/feather-marko/README.md

         --feather-icon-linejoin: round;
 }
 ```
-You can also define in the variables in `:root` if you add `!important`.
+You can also define the variables in `:root` if you add `!important`.

 ## License
 MIT